 Huge thanks too to the Brixton WIndmill Theatre Company for their wonderful interpretation of the stories we collected, and to the No Frills Band for providing brilliant musical accompaniment to the afternoon.

-Click here to learn more about the people who shared their stories and to listen to or read extracts from their interviews.
+Click here to see more of the collected stories of the people who shared their stories and to listen to or read extracts from their interviews.